🐾 Introduction: The Truth About the Anatolian Shepherd

 - Inconsistent rules (confusing to the dog)

-Training an Anatolian Shepherd isn’t just a challenge — it’s a battle of wits.
-You’re not just teaching commands; you’re negotiating with a fiercely intelligent and independent guardian that has centuries of instinct behind its every decision.
+Training an Anatolian Shepherd isn’t just difficult — it’s a mental chess match.
+You’re not just teaching obedience; you’re negotiating with a brilliant, independent, and deeply instinctual guardian that’s been hardwired for solo decision-making over thousands of years.

 🧩 Why Training Is Difficult with an Anatolian Shepherd